bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/tutorialCO.md

 	normC = norminf,
 	# detection of codim 2 bifurcations
 	detect_codim2_bifurcation = 2,
-	# tell to start the Hopf problem using eigen elements: compute left eigenvector
-	# we update the Hopf problem at every continuation step
-	update_minaug_every_step = 1,
 	# compute both sides of the initial condition
 	bothside = true,
 	)